 SI.
-No. Name of the holding / subsidiary / associate companies / joint ventures (A) Indicate whether holding/ Subsidiary/ Associate/ Joint Venture % of shares held by listed entity Does the entity indicated at column A, participate in the Business Responsibility initiatives of the listed entity?
+No. Name of the holding / subsidiary / associate companies / joint ventures (A) sidiary / associate Subsidiary / Associate/ Does the entity indicated at column A, participate in the Business Responsibility initiatives of the listed entity?
 (Yes/No) 1 Federal Operations and Services Limited Subsidiary 100.00% No 2 Fedbank Financial Services Limited Subsidiary 73.21% No 3 Ageas Federal Life Insurance Company Limited Associate 26.00% No 4 Equirus Capital Private Limited Associate 19.79% No